 - Place a wire-mesh strainer over a large bow.l Wearing heat-resistant mitts, lift the inner pot out and strain the broth into the bowl.
 Discard the vegetables.
 If using the neck/back there will only be a little meat but you can pull it off and save for another use if you wish, or discard.

-- Pour the broth into a fat separator in batches to remove some fat.
+- Pour the broth into a fat separator in batches to remove some fat, if desired.
 If you don't have a fat separator, once you chill it the fat will rise to the top and make a cap, which is easy to remove.
 (Don't remove it all though, as the fat is also part of what imparts the rich flavor.)

 - Use the broth right away, or pour into various size jars or other containers.
 Let cool completely before putting the lid on, and store in fridge for up to one week, or in the freezer for up to 3 months.